 What Aspect Ratio Should I Use?

 Most of the time, the best aspect ratio will be whatever your display’s native screen resolution/aspect ratio is though it also depends on what type of content you are watching as well as your personal preference.

 16:9 is the most widespread aspect ratio as it is used for the most common monitor and TV resolutions, including 1920×1080 and 4K.
 Moreover, a 16:9 aspect ratio is very versatile as it can decently display both 4:3 and 21:9 content.

-When it comes to gaming, ultrawide monitors with a 21:9 aspect ratio can offer advantage due to the wider field of view.
+When it comes to gaming, ultrawide monitors with a 21:9 aspect ratio can offer huge advantage due to the wider field of view.
 That’s why some competitive games will limit the aspect ratio to 16:9, meaning you’ll have black bars at the sides of the screen.

 In the end, you should use whatever aspect ratio you see fit.
 Some prefer having a wider image while watching movies, for example, but others prefer the picture fully outstretched.